Development guide

 Setting up a local development environment

-To develop Gafaelfawr, create a virtual environment with your method of choice (like virtualenvwrapper) and then clone or fork, and install:
+To develop Gafaelfawr, create a virtual environment with uv venv and then run make init.

 git clone https://github.com/lsst-sqre/gafaelfawr.git